SIMKL/Userscripts-add-links-to-Simkl/README.md

 - Firefox: https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/
 - Chrome: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo

-Then click on the userscript you want to install and click raw, an installation prompt should pop up and voila, you're done.
+Then click on the userscript you want to install, create a new userscript on either of the userscript managers, paste the code, save it and voila, you're done.